 NACA has found that by integrating culture, language, personal wellness, family support, community connectedness, leadership preparedness, and college readiness into the academic curriculum a student is much more effectively guided and nurtured toward his or her success.

 NACA is developing and equipping educators with the tools necessary to effectively teach Native American students.
 Our initiatives include:

-Our student educators and Fellows are immersed in an education experience that exemplifies the following core values through the daily life of the school:
+Our student educators and Residents are immersed in an education experience that exemplifies the following core values through the daily life of the school: